 A smoldering ember remained as I sought employment through freelance web development, 3D modeling, whatever I could.
-Other projects were started, and some are still in progress, but the ember never consumed me in a blaze of motivation like that old backburnered project from college, The Origin.
+Other projects were started, and some are still in progress, but the ember never consumed me in a blaze of motivation like that old backburnered project from college.
 I’d say it was an acre or two each and not my entire world.

 Eventually, after landing more stable employment I thought to myself: What happened?
 Where’d the spark go?
 You made that one thing as a job but what about the games you reeeally want to make?
-My fiancee concurred, having already started her own passion-fueled project utilizing her wealth of skills.
-Considering the amount of time/energy a brand new game would take to bring to fruition myself, I thought The Origin needed to come out of retirement.
+My SO concurred, having already started her own passion-fueled project utilizing her wealth of skills.
+Considering the amount of time/energy a brand new game would take to bring to fruition myself, I thought the backburnered project needed to come out of retirement.
 That way I’d have a head start on giving that smoldering ember some oxygen, bringing it to a full flame.

 Marching Over Coals